 Robin J Johnson

-Welcome to the first of a three part series.
+Welcome to the first of a two part series.
 This is an attempt to address certain aspects of some of the things we face and have to deal with, living in our present circumstances.
 It is not possible to comment on everything or completely cover each topic below.
 I am neither a qualified medical practitioner or hold a science degree or am I a member of a political party.
 I am simply a disciple of Jesus Christ, whom I have served constantly for over 50 years.

 My hope is to offer some balanced insight into the differing information, opinions and contentions we are all presently facing.
 This article stems from our own journey over the past year and a half and the numerous conversations and questions from friends, family, ministry partners and associates, at home and abroad, seeking help and guidance.
 The plan is to manoeuvre down a stable pathway of truth; to seek an effective way forward through these challenging times and walk down a path, which is both realistic and optimistic, is faith based, tempered with Kingdom wisdom and discernment.